 The parameter that is used when running a paid advertisement.

 This tag can monitor which CTAs and copy convert the best.
 Add the topic of the ad or the headline, like “subscribe now” or “try it free” and compare their conversion rates.
+This gives you data on the number of conversions generated by each CTA.
+By comparing the conversion data with the cost of running the campaign or promoting the CTA, you can calculate the ROI and assess the effectiveness of your marketing efforts.

 Though it can seem like a ton of work at first, once you start creating UTM parameters for your links, it becomes routine and can feel like second nature.
 There are a few ways you can make the process more streamlined.